 Dr. Dowd uses Crystal Ultra nano ceramic for the interim fixed implant teeth in All on 4-6 restorations and Crystal Ultra with an internal Trilor reinforcing bar for the long-term restoration.
 Tyler Dental Care is also using Roe Dental Lab and their ChromeGuide Smile guided implant and restoration system which enables Dr. Dowd to finish to final teeth in 2/3 less time than other systems.
-Tyler Dental Care offers a lifetime warranty on dental implants.
 Call today to schedule a free consultation to learn more.

 With bar-retained dentures, several titanium posts are strategically implanted in the jaw bone.
 A metal bar is attached to these posts and spans the length of the gum line.
 Your dentures can then be attached to this metal bar with clasps.
 This allows you to have a more secure attachment than denture adhesives afford and also prevents the rubbing and irritation that results from dentures resting directly on your gum line.